AndrasKovacs/cctt/README.md

 substitution has to act on closures.

-Defunctionalization is most convenient when we have few different kinds of closures, like in the vanilla NbE case, where have one kind of closure.
+Defunctionalization is most convenient when we have few different kinds of closures, like in the vanilla NbE case, where there's just one kind of closure.
 If we have lots of different closures, there's a distance in the implementation code between the points where we create closures, and the place where we define the actual application logic for each closure (the "generic apply" function).
 This